codexsw/solidity-101/exercises/08-mapping/README.md

 In the example above, the key is an `address` and the value is a `uint256`.
 The `balances` variable is a mapping that stores the balance of an address.
 The `public` keyword makes the variable accessible from outside the smart contract.

-_This is actually how tokens are stored in the Ethereum blockchain.
+_This is usually how tokens are stored in the Ethereum blockchain.
 The key is the address of the token holder and the value is the balance of the token holder._

 ## Instructions